… from Russia Today, Moscow

 He also pointed out that hopes that “common sense will prevail on the international scene,” which were voiced by politicians and military officials at the start of the year, have “so far been misplaced.”

 “Our partners in the West have been unable to overcome the inertia.
 They continue attempts to talk to Russia from the position of strength and without regard for the international law,” he explained.

 “I will reiterate that in relations with Russia such tactics are futile.
 Any attempts by the West to exert pressure on our country are absolutely unacceptable.
 We will cooperate only on an equal basis, taking into account the whole range of mutual interests.
 This is the only approach, which is capable of ensuring that the regional balance of power is maintained,” Naryshkin said.

 The Western push to impose its will under different pretexts can only lead “to more chaos on the international scene,” which is the reason for almost all international crises, he concluded.

-Posted by Jim W. Dean, Managing Editor on May 2, 2017, With 2835 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on May 2, 2017, With 2864 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.